appsmithorg/appsmith-docs/reference/widgets/table/column-settings.md

 The[ Image](../image.md) type displays the images in the table.
 Images must be either a URL or a valid base64.
 Once you've provided the image URL, the image will show up in the table.

+The size of image can be adjusted using the Image Size property under Style > General.

 **Menu Button**

 [Menu buttons](../menu-button.md) represent a set of actions in a group.
 Menus are sometimes hierarchically organized, allowing navigation through different levels of the menu structure.&#x20;